10 Important Tips On Electrical Safety

 Always keep a fire extinguisher

 If by any chance you’re facing potential fire risks with electrical sparks, do not put water on it.
 Not only would it cause an electrical shock, but it also has certain elements that conduct, and not extinguish, fire.
 The better option is to always have a fire extinguisher on hand.
+In the unfortunate case of a fire, please call 997.

 You need to be prepared even if you have the fire extinguisher ready.
 Make sure to test it out before placing it in your house, just so you know how to use it when the need arises.
 Place it in locations where you think a potential fire hazard might occur such as in your living room, which usually has the most electronics or your kitchen.